 - Trouble controlling body movements, twitching, change in balance, trouble swallowing or speaking.

 - Change in eyesight.

 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
-Call your child’s doctor right away if your child has any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or is sweating a lot.
+Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.

-- Feeling tired or weak.
+- Feeling dizzy, sleepy, tired, or weak.

 - Upset stomach or throwing up.

 - Weight gain.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.